 - Herakles did have a troubled childhood—he used a lyre to slay Linos (Λῖνος, Linus), his music tutor, and was sent to the mountains to tend cattle and avoid further such incidents.

-- Herakles did have some very distinctive accoutrements, but an amulet was never one of them.
+- Herakles did have some very distinctive accouterments, but an amulet was never one of them.
 His knobby olive-wood club and lion skin cloak are best known, and do eventually make an appearance in the film.

-- He did visit an oracle, but it was not at the temple of Zeus, it was the famed oracle of Delphoi (Δελφοί, Delphi), where the temple is consecrated to Apollon (Ἀπόλλων, Apollo).
+- He did visit an oracle, but it was not at the temple of Zeus.
+Instead, it was the famed oracle of Delphoi (Δελφοί, Delphi), where the temple is consecrated to Apollon (Ἀπόλλων, Apollo).
 He was also advised to complete the 12 labors, and change his name to appease Hera (it means “glory of Hera”).

-- Zeus actually appearing in his temple would never happen in myth; typically an oracle would communicate in such a case and typically in riddles.
+- Zeus actually appearing in his temple would never happen in myth; typically, an oracle would communicate in such a case and typically in riddles.

 - Philoktetes was the human disciple, friend, and armor-bearer of Herakles—Herakles taught him to use the bow, as well as bequeathing him his archery equipment.